Concepts and Practices to Ensure Data Quality

 - Proactively protecting and improving data quality protects your team’s time, expands your leverage, and leads to increased trust.

 Poor data quality can fragment your team’s time, balloon complexity of data infrastructure, and erode trust in data.
 But it doesn’t stop there.
 On the organizational level, problems with data quality can cost businesses millions in lost revenue, reduce operational efficiency, and lead to bad business decisions.
+The risk is especially steep in industries like healthcare that require regulatory compliance.

 Unfortunately, fixing data quality isn’t a one-and-done activity.
 Nor is it just a matter of acknowledging that data quality problems exist.
 To draw an analogy, data quality isn’t entirely unlike personal, biological health.